CHT2520/intro-tailwind/getting_started_with_nodejs.md

   - Run the downloaded .exe file.
     - Accept the license agreement
     - Install the necessary tools
-- To make sure this has worked open a terminal and enter the following
+- To make sure this has worked, open a terminal and enter the following:

 ```
 node -v